nordstream3/FOC/production/README.md

 [image]

-This is the best way to achieve a solid electrical connections between the pin-holes of the sandwiched modules.
+This is the best way to achieve solid electrical connections between the pin-holes of the sandwiched modules.

 Jump to "Step 4".